bileto/motis-java-client/README.md

 ## Build

-The code is generated from the MOTIS openapi specfication.
+The code is generated from the MOTIS openapi specification.
 Git submodule `ext/motis` links the MOTIS project at the time of code generation.

 In order to sync local MOTIS repo with the commit specified in project, run
 ```shell